recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/create-a-subscription-plan.md

 3. Under Price, ensure the product is **not taxable**.
 4. Under Inventory, either disable tracking inventory or ensure you have adequate stock to charge the fee.
 5. Under Publishing, set the "Online Store" sales channel to **Unpublished**.
-6. Finally, set the product Status to **Active**.
+6. Set the product Status to **Active**.
+7. Choose whether the **Cancellation Fee should be prorated**.
+If yes, the fee is based on the remaining term.
+For example, if 40% of the term is left, the customer pays 40% of the maximum cancellation fee.

 <Image align="center" border={true} width="80% " src="https://files.readme.io/3b559ae9f4dc354acb55cd8c006a7fe3fde56ceda87da1cff7524d20f33552d4-Cancellation_Fee.png" className="border" />

 > **Note:** Only one cancellation product can be selected per subscription plan.

-### Prorating the Cancellation Fee

-Decide if you want the Cancellation Fee to be prorated.
-If selected, the fee will be prorated based on the remainder of the term commitment.
-For example, if 40% of the term remains, the customer will be charged only 40% of the maximum defined cancellation fee.

 ***